Stair Calculator

 Contractor installed$400–$900

-Real-world note: Short deck stairs (2–4 steps) are the most common DIY stair project.
-The biggest mistake: not anchoring the bottom of the stringers.
-Stringers must be anchored at both the top (to the deck frame) and the bottom (to a concrete pad, buried post anchor, or gravel base) — stringers floating on soil will shift and heave in freeze-thaw cycles, eventually pulling away from the deck.
+Real-world note: The most common deck stair failure: not anchoring the bottom of the stringers.
+Stringers must be anchored at both top (to the deck frame) and bottom (to a concrete pad or buried post anchor) — stringers floating on soil will shift and heave in freeze-thaw cycles, eventually pulling away from the deck.
+This is also a code requirement under IRC §R311.7.9.

 Example 3 — Basement Utility Stairs (8 ft ceiling, 48" wide)

 A functional basement staircase for a home finishing project.
-Open risers, 48" wide for moving furniture, PT stringers since the basement has moisture history.
+Open risers, 48" wide for moving furniture, PT stringers for moisture resistance.

 Headroom check: